davidcmoulton/decodeuri/_posts/2018-02-13-smashing-conference-london-2018-initial-notes.md

 Netflix reduced the Time To Interactive on their login page by 50% when they replaced React with vanilla js.
 The remainder of the app loads in the background while the user logs in.

-Moving things from the client to the server gives you less variation of metrics, and the server's completely ujnder your control.
+Moving things from the client to the server gives you less variation of metrics, and the server's completely under your control.

 ## Bandwidth vs latency